- Download our Moving to South Korea Guide (PDF)

-The banking system in South Korea is as advanced as in most Western countries and is also relatively simple and user-friendly.
+The banking system in South Korea is as advanced as in most Western countries and also relatively simple and user-friendly.

 Currency in South Korea

 Banking in South Korea

-Some of the better-known banks in South Korea include KEB Hanna, Woori Bank, Kookmin Bank (KB) and Shinhan Bank.
-International banks such as Citibank, HSBC and Bank of America also operate in the country.
+Some popular banks in South Korea include KEB Hanna, Woori Bank, Kookmin Bank (KB) and Shinhan Bank.
+International banks such as Citibank, HSBC, Standard Chartered Bank and Bank of America also operate in the country.

 Banking hours in South Korea are generally from 9am to 4pm during the week.
-Very few bank branches are open on weekends.
+A few bank branches will also open on weekends.

 Opening a bank account

 Credit cards and ATMs

-ATMs are plentiful in cities and are mostly found in convenience stores, hotels, banks, post offices or train stations.
-Although some are available 24/7 and accept foreign cards, many are only online during the day between 8am or 9am and midnight, and only accept Korean bank cards.
+ATMs are plentiful in cities and are primarily found in convenience stores, hotels, banks, post offices or train stations.
+Although some are available 24/7 and accept foreign cards, many are only online during the day between 8am or 9am and midnight and only accept Korean bank cards.

-Although Koreans themselves usually pay with debit or credit cards, international credit cards may only be readily accepted in larger hotels and stores - smaller stores and restaurants may have trouble processing a foreign credit card.
-ATMs affiliated with the main Korean banks usually accept foreign cards.
+Although Koreans themselves usually pay with debit or credit cards, international credit cards may only be readily accepted in larger hotels and stores – smaller stores and restaurants may have trouble processing a foreign credit card.
+ATMs affiliated with the leading Korean banks often accept foreign cards.

 Taxes in South Korea

-Some expats receive partial or complete exemption from paying tax for a specified number of years of their stay in South Korea.
+Some expats receive a partial or complete exemption from paying tax for a specified number of years of their stay in South Korea.
 These include English teachers working in state schools and qualified foreign engineers.
+As of 2023, expats working in South Korea can apply for a flat tax rate for up to 20 years, which has been increased from an initial five years.

 Foreigners are also expected to pay a percentage of their salary into the National Pension Scheme.
 By law, employers must match this contribution.
 Some expats, depending on their nationality, can claim some of their taxes back at the end of each tax year, and they can claim all of their pension payments back at the end of their stay in South Korea.